-Why is spiritual dryness so common, when as Christians, our life, our witness, and our service to others should be empowered by the life of the Holy Spirit within us?
+Why is spiritual dryness so common, when as Christians, our life, witness, and service to others should be empowered by the life of the Holy Spirit within us?

 This is what Jesus referred to when He said, “Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 (John 7:38)

 However, we do not always maintain that vital connection to God perfectly.
 And therefore all of us experience seasons where we feel spiritually dry.

 The great evangelist D L Moody understood this.
 When asked why he placed so much emphasis upon being filled with the Holy Spirit, he wisely said, “Because I leak.”

 “Be [continuously] filled with the Spirit.”
 (Eph 5:18)

 Spiritual dryness, or depletion, is not a problem in itself.

 In fact, the awareness of our spiritual dryness is a gift from God.

 And it is His invitation to come and partake of His life and His Spirit.

 However, spiritual dryness does become a problem if we: